wavded/www/content/post/perl-javascript.md

 ## Using `$self` in JavaScript functions

 The `$self` concept made me think about vanilla functions in JavaScript.
-Although they don’t have a helpful `this` reference (i.e. global object), you can use something like `$self` in Perl to reference the function itself and use it as an object:
+Although they don't have a helpful `this` reference (i.e. global object), you can use something like `$self` in Perl to reference the function itself and use it as an object:

 ```js
 function renderElement() {